nilssprig/segment-docs/src/connections/destinations/catalog/sprig-web/index.md

 {% include components/actions-fields.html %}
 <!-- If applicable, add information regarding the migration from a classic destination to an Actions-based version below -->

-## Migration from the classic Sprig destination
+## Migration from Sprig Classic

-To prevent duplicate events being created in Sprig, ensure that this destination and a Sprig Cloud destinations are not both enabled for the same Source at the same time.
+Segment has placed the Classic destination framework in maintenance mode.
+Sprig encourages all customers to move to the Actions destination framework when convenient..
+To prevent duplicate events being generated in Sprig, ensure that this destination and a Sprig Cloud destination are not both enabled for the same Source.